kolenaIO/kolena/docs/core-concepts/test-suite.md

 # :kolena-test-suite-20: Test Case & Test Suite

+!!! note "Note: If you are using Kolena dataset, this is not relevant, please follow the datasets core concept document."

 Test cases and test suites are used to organize test data in Kolena.

 A **test case** is a collection of [test samples](workflow.md#test-sample) and their associated